-No one in power at Simpson was there to protect me as the dean of Simpson’s seminary.
-No board member.
 No one with power in the religious corporation expressed any willingness to stand up for what is right in truth.
-I simply had no venue in Simpson University for voicing a response to Simpson’s false accusations, even though it was put in both of my written contracts that I am entitled to “due process.”
+As a result, I simply had no venue in Simpson University for voicing a response to Simpson’s false accusations.

-By God’s grace, the Lord positioned me to become my own lawyer and stand in the courtroom in Sacramento at the Third District Court Of Appeal before three Justices (Blease, Butz, and Renner) and argue my case myself as my own lawyer.
+By God’s grace, the Lord positioned me to become my own lawyer and stand in the wooden courtroom in Sacramento at the Third District Court Of Appeal before three Justices (Blease, Butz, and Renner) and argue my case myself.